rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 However, having the ability to delay messages from being claim-able for a certain period of time is a feature still needed in order to make auditing work really well.
-Such a feauture would give the auditor a chance to list a message before the worker deletes it.
+Such a feature would give the auditor a chance to list a message before the worker deletes it.
 Today, workers can pause a specified number of seconds after claiming a message before deleting it, but this process will be more graceful after message delays are implemented.